-Finding 5: The ARO does not have a formal role in developing or approving information systems; however, the ARO is notified when systems are being commissioned or decommissioned.
+Finding 5: The ARO does not possess a formal role in developing or approving information systems however, the ARO is notified when systems are being commissioned or decommissioned.

-OMB Circular A-130, "Managing Information as a Strategic Resource," states that records management functions and retention and dispositions requirements must be fully incorporated into information life cycle processes and stages, including the design, development, implementing, and decommissioning of information systems.
-This includes IT resources such as storage solutions and cloud-based services such as software as a service, platform as a service, and infrastructure as a service.
+OMB Circular A-130, "Managing Information as a Strategic Resource" states that records management functions and retention and dispositions requirements must be fully incorporated into information life cycle processes and stages, including the design, development, implementing, and decommissioning of information systems, particularity Internet resources to include storage solutions and cloud-bases services such as software as a service, platform as a service, and infrastructure as a service.

-In addition, OMB A-130 also states that agencies must consider records management implications for all resource planning and management activities throughout the system development life cycle so that risks are appropriately managed.
+In addition, OMB A-130 also states that agencies shall consider records management implications for all resource planning and management activities throughout the system development life cycle so that risks are appropriately managed.
 Agencies must ensure that system development includes ensuring that records management in considered in authorizing the development of new systems and the updates of existing systems.